The runners and riders who could replace Boris Johnson as the next Tory leader

 During his time as Health Secretary, he adopted a more hawkish approach towards Covid than Matt Hancock, his predecessor, and was vocal in resisting calls for a full lockdown.

-He is a former Chancellor, resigning in February 2020 after Mr Johnson asked him to sack all of his advisers.
-On June 6, Mr Javid stressed his loyalty to the Prime Minister and said a confidence vote was an “opportunity... to draw a line under all this”.
+He is a former Chancellor, resigning in Feb 2020 after Mr Johnson asked him to sack all of his advisers.
+On June 6, Mr Javid stressed his loyalty to the Prime Minister and said a confidence vote was an “opportunity ... to draw a line under all this”.

 Mr Hunt, a former health secretary, lost to Mr Johnson in the final round of the 2019 Conservative leadership contest.